-An intriguing looking 3D printed DNA lamp.Designed by The Fragmentation Paradox, Ships from Portugal
+An intriguing looking 3D printed DNA lamp.Designed by The Fragmentation Paradox in Portugal

 What is it?
 An intriguing looking 3D printed DNA lamp.
 It features a DNA helix slowly rotating inside a transparent acrylic tube.
 Why did you make it?
 A few time ago I was browsing online through s...Read More…